 How does your innovation work in practice?

-Due to the pandemic, our programs are now mostly conducted online.
-The sessions are intimate, with 1-5 students per class.
+Due to the pandemic, our programs are mostly conducted online.
+The sessions are intimate, with not more than 15 students per cohort.
 Major components of the class instructions to engage the students with the learning are talking circles, mindfulness, storytelling, therapeutic art, and creative writing.

 How has it been spreading?